Postgraduate Course: Contemporary Art + Anthropology (Level 11) (ARTX11042)

-- Substantiate your knowledge and understanding of the reciprocity of anthropology + contemporary art through your contribution to a collaborative research project.
+- Substantiate your knowledge and understanding of the reciprocity of anthropology + contemporary art by conducting independent research and collaborative forms of inquiry.

-- Demonstrate critical understanding and autonomy in identifying key methods and practices in contemporary art + anthropology.
+- Demonstrate critical understanding and autonomy in identifying key methods, practices and emerging tendencies in contemporary art + anthropology.

-- Successfully communicate your research, analysis and professional initiative in a well structured, coherent and creative proposal.
+- Successfully communicate your research, reflective analysis and professional initiative in a well structured, coherent and creative Project Book.